 Income taxes comprise of current income tax and deferred income tax.
 Current income tax is calculated according to the tax rates and tax laws applicable to the periods to which they relate, based on the taxable profit for the year.
-Deferred income tax is calculated using the liability method, on temporary differences at the end of a reporting period between the carrying amounts of assets and liabilities for financial reporting purposes and their tax bases.
+Deferred income tax is calculated using the liability method, on temporary differences at the end of a reporting period between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes.
+Under the liability method, with certain exceptions, deferred tax liabilities are recognized for all taxable temporary differences and deferred tax assets are recognized for all deductible temporary differences and the carryforward of unused tax losses and unused tax credits to the extent that it is probable that taxable profit will be available against which the deductible temporary differences can be utilized.
+Unrecognized deferred tax assets, if any, are reassessed at the end of each reporting period and are recognized to the extent that it has become probable that future taxable profit will be available to allow such deferred tax assets to be recovered.